harish-shivaram/shilly-jekyll/_art/renoir.md

 [![Woman Combing Her Hair](/images/art/renoir_7.jpg){:.image .left}](/images/art/renoir_7.jpg){:.popup}
-This cafe in Montmartre, housed in an old windmill, was a favourite gathering place for flirting, drinking grenadine, eating the _galettes_ or pancakes from which it took its name, and waltzing on Sunday afternoons.
-Renoir took his canvas there every week, and painted the picture on the spot.
+This cafe in Montmartre, housed in an old windmill, was a favourite gathering place for flirting, drinking grenadine, eating the _galettes_ or pancakes from canvas there every week, and painted the picture on the spot.
 His friends and regular models posed for most of the figures.
 He has captured delightfully the atmosphere of gentle gaiety and the soft shimmering effects of summer afternoon